Seized Or Locked Engine? Here’s How You Fix It

 Catching a faulty oil pump as early as possible is crucial.
 Doing so is the difference between a $300 repair bill and a $3,000 one (or more).

-Similar to the previous cause, routinely replacing your oil is essential for your oil pump to remain running strong.
+Similar to the previous cause, regularly replacing your oil is crucial for your oil pump to remain running strong.

-Do not forget to change your oil filter as well, which removes harmful particles like dirt, dust, and metal before they reach the engine.
+Do not forget to change your oil filter as well, which removes detrimental particles like dirt, dust, and metal before they reach the engine.

 Lack Of Use